reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Lines 8 to 17 is an asynchronous block that is used to execute the whole of the frontend code.

-* Lines 9 to 12 executes the `Seller`'s contract on the participant (i.e. `Seller`).
+* Lines 9 to 12 executes the `Seller`'s contract on the `Seller`.
 The `Seller` is also given access to `commonInteract` and `sellerInteract` properties.

-* Lines 13 to 16 executes the `Buyer`'s contract on the participant (i.e. `Buyer`).
+* Lines 13 to 16 executes the `Buyer`'s contract on the `Buyer`.
-But this time around, give the `Buyer` access to `commonInteract` and `buyerInteract` properties.
+But this time around, the `Buyer` is given access to the `commonInteract` and `buyerInteract` properties.

-The code that you have just written forms the basis for the DApp that we want to build
+The code that you have just written forms the basis for the DApp that is to be built.

 Notice that `commonInteract`, `buyerInteract` and `sellerInteract` are similar in both the backend and frontend files.
 This is so because `Reach` is a strongly typed language.
-So these variables are declared at the backend before being used at the frontend.
+So these variables are declared at the backend before being used in the frontend.

 This might feel like a lot of work especially if you are coming from a language like JavaScript that is weakly typed.
 But we would rather use an application with strong security than one with weak security especially when it has to do with money and trust.